Jason Rusch: Fictional character biography

-Jason was a 17-year-old living in Detroit who wanted nothing more than to escape his home city.
-He lived with his father Alvin Rusch who had turned abusive after he lost his hand in an industrial accident.
+Jason is a 17-year-old living in Detroit who wants nothing more than to escape his home city.
+He lives with his father Alvin Rusch, who had turned abusive after losing one of his hands in an industrial accident.
 His mother left the family sometime after the accident.
-With the loss of a job he needed for college tuition, Jason turned to a local thug for money, accepting a job as a courier.
-It was on that job that he encountered the Firestorm matrix, searching for a new host after the death of Ronnie Raymond, the previous Firestorm.
+With the loss of a job he needed for college tuition, Jason turns to a local thug for money, accepting a job as a courier.
+He later encounters the Firestorm matrix, searching for a new host after the death of Ronnie Raymond, the previous Firestorm.
 In the aftermath, Jason struggles to cope with his new identity and powers, leading to the death of the man who had hired him.

 Shortly after Jason's 18th birthday, he is kidnapped by the new Secret Society of Super Villains for use as a power source in a hidden complex.
 There, Jason meets the mysterious girl Gehenna.
-The two are freed when the new Secret Six raid the complex.
+The two are freed when the Secret Six raid the complex.

 In One Year Later, Jason and Gehenna search for Martin Stein after his former pupil Adrian Burroughs kidnaps him.
 Later, Jason and Stein meet Shilo Norman, who informs them that the Firestorm matrix contains part of the Life Equation.
 After Darkseid kidnaps Stein, Jason and Gehenna work to find him.

 Infinite Crisis

-The 2006 miniseries Infinite Crisis revealed that Stein was alive in space as the "Elemental Firestorm".
+The 2006 storyline Infinite Crisis reveals that Stein is alive in space as the "Elemental Firestorm".
 He had sensed the presence of Jason within the Firestorm matrix, but was unaware of Ronnie's death.
-When Jason, as Firestorm, was gravely wounded in the line of duty, Stein linked with him in a variation of the merge, promising Jason a new Firestorm body to let him return into battle and asking about Ronnie's fate.
+When Jason, as Firestorm, is gravely injured, Stein links with him, promising Jason a new Firestorm body to let him return into battle and asking about Ronnie's fate.

-Accepting Martin's proposal, Jason asked Stein to become the permanent second member of the Firestorm matrix.
-Sensing his "errors" were the result of his youth and lack of experience, he sought the experience and maturity of Stein.
-Stein refused at first, but later accepted Jason's request, thus ensuring both a new Firestorm body and the reconstruction of human bodies for both Jason and Stein.
+Accepting Martin's proposal, Jason asks Stein to become the permanent second member of the Firestorm matrix.
+Sensing his "errors" are the result of his youth and lack of experience, Jason seeks the experience and maturity of Stein.
+Stein refuses at first, but later accepts Jason's request, thus ensuring both a new Firestorm body and the reconstruction of human bodies for them both.

 52

 In the 2006–2007 weekly series 52, it is revealed that Firestorm was fused with Cyborg due to malfunctioning Zeta Beam technology.
-Unmerged after several weeks, Jason, as Firestorm, tried to reform and lead a new Justice League, along with Firehawk, Ambush Bug, Super-Chief, and the Bulleteer.
-After a failure in handling a time-displacement crisis staged by Skeets, the new League disbands, straining Jason's already shaky friendship with Firehawk.
-Finally, during the World War III event versus Black Adam, Jason settled all differences with Firehawk, rekindling their friendship and asking for her powers, necessary to activate Firestorm after the mysterious disappearance of Stein.
+Unmerged after several weeks, Jason, as Firestorm, attempts to reform and lead a new Justice League, along with Firehawk, Ambush Bug, Super-Chief, and Bulleteer.
+After failing to handle a time-displacement crisis staged by Skeets, the new League disbands, straining Jason's already shaky friendship with Firehawk.
+Finally, during the World War III event versus Black Adam, Jason settles all differences with Firehawk, rekindling their friendship and asking for her powers, necessary to activate Firestorm after the mysterious disappearance of Stein.